 7.6.4.6 Geofencing

-The 5GMSd Application Provider may wish to limit access to its media content at M2d to UEs located in certain geographical zones.
+The 5GMSd Application Provider may wish to limit access to the media content it makes available at reference point M2d to UEs located in certain geographical zones.
 Geofencing is used to configure the zone from which content is accessible.